COVID-19 And Workers’ Compensation In New Jersey

 Contact A Jersey City Workers’ Compensation Lawyer Today

 If you or a loved one is ill with COVID-19 and believe you contracted the virus at work, our workers’ comp lawyers at Krivitzky, Springer & Feldman can evaluate your case and advise on how to proceed.
-Contact us online or call us at 201-798-2711 in Jersey City or 973-874-0556 in Newfoundland, NJ.
+Contact us online or call us at 201-798-2711 in Jersey City.
 To speak with someone right away, you can also access the chat feature on our website.

 Free Consultation.
 No Fee If No Recovery.